Mechanical Circulatory Support Patient Guide

 Your doctor may allow you to travel if your condition has remained stable.
 It is critically important that you speak with the MCS team about any upcoming travel plans so that we may provide you with contact information for a medical facility with an MCS program near your travel destination.

 An MCS surgeon, cardiologist and coordinator are on call, 24/7, to answer all your questions and concerns.
-You will be given the MCS office phone number, your coordinator’s name, office hours, and the after-hours and emergency phone numbers.
-We recommend and provide an emergency response service called "Voicecare".
-This service lets you contact emergency services even if you are unable to reach or talk on a phone.
-Your coordinator will talk with you about how to register for this service.
+You will be given the MCS office phone number, your coordinator’s name, office hours, and the after-hours and emergency phone numbers to answer any emergencies.
+For more information or for non-emergency questions, 310-423-7338.